 Remove to a cutting board or cooling rack to rest the meat for at least 5 minutes.

-Be careful, as the temperature can rise during a rest, so be sure the meat temperature is not too high before removing it from the oven.
+Be careful, as the temperature can rise during the resting time, so be sure the meat temperature is not too high before removing it from the oven.

 And now, for the gravy.
 Place the dutch oven you just used for the pork loin back on the stovetop over medium-low heat.